 Will membership of the GPA give UK businesses the same access to European public contracts as they have now?

-There will be a few differences compared with the current EU rules, as the GPA is more limited in its coverage.
-The GPA doesn’t cover, for example, below threshold contracts - often meaning contracts less than €200,000.
+There are a few differences compared with the previous EU rules, as the GPA is more limited in its coverage.
+The GPA doesn’t cover, for example, below threshold contracts – often meaning contracts less than €200,000.
 In addition, it doesn’t cover defence contracts, some utility contracts, concessions and social and health services.
 A full list of the contracts covered can be found in Annex 5 of the GPA.

 Have there been any significant changes to other procurement rules or regulations?

 Whilst most procurement rules and regulations have remained consistent with previous EU directives, there have been some changes around state aid and subsidies primarily due to the change from EU to WTO regulations.

 It is up to contracting authorities to bear these new obligations in mind but if your company has received subsidies in the past or is expecting to receive them in the future, it is worth ensuring awareness of the new subsidy controls and any potential impact.